AprilQx/Paperqa/scirag/README.md

 A comprehensive research framework for evaluating Retrieval-Augmented Generation (RAG) systems on scientific literature, with particular focus on cosmology and astrophysics papers.
 This project compares multiple RAG approaches including traditional PDF processing, OCR-enhanced text extraction, and various AI platforms.

 ##  Overview
 SciRAG is a comprehensive retrieval-augmented generation (RAG) system specifically designed for scientific research tasks.
 It combines multiple AI backends with sophisticated document processing and evaluation capabilities to provide accurate, well-sourced answers to scientific questions.
+We have submitted the work on Scirag to ICML Astrophysics Workshop, and waiting for their response.

 <div align="center">
   <img src="notebooks/scirag.png" alt="" width="800">